 When you talk about Indian desserts or look at a restaurant menu to try a dessert you are sure to find Gajar Ka Halwa also known as ‘Gajrela’ listed.

-It is a rich ( in an appeasing way) and luscious carrot pudding made with milk, ghee or clarified butter, some type of sweetener and an assortment of dry fruits.
+It is a rich ( in an appeasing way) and luscious carrot pudding slow cooked with milk, ghee or clarified butter, some type of sweetener and an assortment of dry fruits.

-This is an easy carrot halwa recipe that can be made in about 30 minutes with easily available ingredients.
+This is an easy carrot halwa recipe that can be made in about 30 minutes with ingredients from any supermarket.

 You will find different versions of Gajrela recipe.